WarpWorld/BepinEx-Example-Plugin/README.md

 5) Attach Action Queue (Uncommon)
-	In rare cases, the FixedUpdate() method of the plugin is not called automatically as part of the standard game loop In CCmod.cs there is an example harmony patch to attach to the update() function of some universal object This should be used if and only if the FixedUpdate() method is not called automatically
+	In rare cases, the FixedUpdate() method of the plugin is not called automatically as part of the standard game loop In CrowdControlMod.cs there is an example harmony patch to attach to the FixedUpdate() function of some universal object.
+	This should be used if and only if the FixedUpdate() method is not called automatically.

-CCMod.Instance offers a few helper functions for hiding or disabling effects
+CrowdControlMod.Instance offers a few helper functions for hiding or disabling effects
 	HideEffect(params string[] code)
 	ShowEffect(params string[] code)
 	EnableEffect(params string[] code)